 There are many different types of mental health conditions.
 Visit the Head to Health website for more comprehensive resources and information.

 What can I do to help?

 It’s important to help the person you care for understand that getting help is not a sign of weakness.
 Talk to their doctor, nurse or mental health professional about treatment options.
 To get a positive outcome from treatment:

 - develop a trusting relationship with a health professional and work together to find a suitable treatment

 - identify and work on factors which may have contributed to the mental health condition

 - continue with treatment for as long as needed.

 Make sure you have the written consent of the person you are caring for to speak to their health professional.
 Talk to the health professionals to find out the best way to do this.
 Carer Gateway has more information on talking to health professionals.

-There are groups run by people who have experienced mental health conditions and have developed successful support networks.
+Groups run by people who have experienced mental health conditions and have developed successful support networks are also available.
 These include self-help and mutual support groups, and mental health consumer organisations.

 Making and keeping good friendships is very important when you have a mental health condition.
 Encourage the person you care for to make the most of family, friends and local community groups.
 Try not to let them become isolated.